Why Is Celtic Music So Relaxing?

 The Bridge between Reality and Dreams

-Celtic music has a special way of linking our everyday experiences with a state of dreaming, carrying listeners to places with fantasy and wonder.
-There are several reasons that help explain this connection and the perception of Celtic music as an access point to adventures.
+Celtic music has a special way of connecting our real lives with daydreaming.
+It takes listeners to places of fantasy and wonder.
+There are a few reasons why Celtic music feels like a way to find adventures.

 A hanging wooden bridge.